shirishkumar23/budgetapp/README.md

 # budgetapp
-This project help us find budget of current month
+This project help us find budget of our current month